Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Experiments

 \subsubsection{Target segmentation for privacy filtering}

 Target localization results can be used to segment target regions in videos.
-We ran GrabCut~\cite{Rother2004} on per-pixel targetness maps and found the region with the highest targetness score.
-Such segmentation is applicable for privacy filtering.
-For example, hiding regions other than target ones such as in Fig.~\ref{fig:segmentation} can prevent us from violating the privacy of other people who accidentally come into the view of a camera.
+In Figure~\ref{fig:segmentation} we ran GrabCut~\cite{Rother2004} on per-pixel targetness maps and found the region with the highest targetness score.
+Such segmentation is applicable for privacy filtering; by hiding regions other than target ones, we can preserve the privacy of people who accidentally came into the view of a camera.